2025–26 Blackburn Rovers F.C. season: July

 On 1 July 2025, Rovers announced Jake Batty had signed a new contract until 2026 with the option of a further 12 months.

-On 2 July 2025, Rovers announced u21 midfielder Lorenze Mullarkey-Matthews had signed his 1st professional contract until 2026.
+On 2 July 2025, Rovers announced u21 midfielder Lorenze Mullarkey-Matthews had signed his first professional contract until 2026.

-On 7 July 2025, Rovers announced highly regarded defender Silver Eze had signed a 2-year scholarship with the club.
+On 7 July 2025, Rovers announced highly regarded defender Silver Eze had signed a two-year scholarship with the club.
 Rovers also announced David Odogun had joined as a scholar from Wolverhampton Wanderers.

-On 14 July 2025, it was confirmed that first team coach David Lowe will be leaving the club.
+On 14 July 2025, it was confirmed that first team coach David Lowe would be leaving the club.

-On 23 July 2025, it was announced Rovers have appointed Nacho Sancho, who is a strength and conditioning coach.
-He replaces Karl Hodges, Lead Sports Scientist, who has left to join Derby County.
+On 23 July 2025, it was announced Rovers had appointed Nacho Sancho, who is a strength and conditioning coach.
+Sancho replaced Karl Hodges, Lead Sports Scientist, who left to join Derby County.

 August

-On 12 August 2025, Rovers announced highly rated young goalkeeper Nicolas Michalski has committed his long-term future to the club, new four-year contract at Ewood Park through to June 2029, with a one-year option.
+On 12 August 2025, Rovers announced highly rated young goalkeeper Nicholas Michalski has committed his long-term future to the club, new four-year contract at Ewood Park through to June 2029, with a one-year option.

 On 15 August 2025, Rovers announced Paul Butler will be the new Under-18s Lead Coach for the upcoming season, He'll be assisted by Ryan Kidd and takes over the role from Darragh Tuffy, who steps up as the new Under-21s assistant coach to support the long-serving Mike Sheron, who'll continue as Under-21s Lead Coach for the coming campaign.